wellyshen/react-cool-dimensions/README.md

 We have [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) but those are based on the browser viewport not individual elements.
 In some case, we'd like to style components based on the width of a containing element rather than the browser viewport.
 To meet this demand there's a [proposal](https://wicg.github.io/container-queries) for **container queries**, but it still doesn't exist today...

 No worries, `react-cool-dimensions` provides an alternative solution for us!
 We can activate the **responsive mode** by the `breakpoints` option.
-It's a width-based solution, once we active it we can apply different styles to a component according to the `currentBreakpoint` state.
+It's a width-based solution, once it's activated we can easily apply different styles to a component according to the `currentBreakpoint` state.
+The overall concept as below.

 ```js
 import React, { useRef } from "react";